-model A statistical model. trend A character indicating the name of the variable for which to compute the slopes. at The predictor variable(s) at which to evaluate the desired effect / mean / contrasts.
+model A statistical model. trend A character indicating the name of the variable for which to compute the slopes. by The predictor variable(s) at which to evaluate the desired effect / mean / con- trasts.
 Other predictors of the model that are not included here will be collapsed and "averaged" over (the effect will be estimated across them). ci Confidence Interval (CI) level.
-Default to 0.95 (95%).
+Default to 0.95 (95%). at Deprecated, use by instead.
 Other arguments passed for instance to insight::get_datagrid().